nathan-nakatsuka/ContamLD/README.md

 <br/>

 #### Part 4) Create a file with the names of all individuals and their corresponding panels.<br/>
-Create file called "GroupName_inds.txt" (where GroupName is the name of your collection of individuals) in the following format, where the 1000Genomes population is determined from Section 1 Part 3, and put it in same directory as the readdepth files:<br/>
+Create file called "GroupName_inds.txt" (where GroupName is the name of your collection of individuals) in the following format, where the 1000Genomes population is determined from Section 1 Part 3, and put it in the same directory as the readdepth files:<br/>
 IndName_1 1000Genomes_Pop_closesttoIndName_1<br/>
 IndName_2 1000Genomes_Pop_closesttoIndName_2<br/>
 IndName_3 1000Genomes_Pop_closesttoIndName_3<br/>